All Episodes

 And I think it's patently obvious.

-Once you have the brush cleared away and can clearly see and understand, like when Ernest comes out and talks about, we're in a narrative battle here.
+Once you have the brush cleared away and can clearly see and understand, like when Ernest comes out and talks about we're in a narrative battle here.

-And when Obama won't call them what they are, he will not even use the word terrorism and this insistence that there is no terrorism in Islam, it's a religion of peace.
+And when Obama won't call them what they are, he will not even use the word terrorism and this insistence that there is no terrorism in Islam.

-Deep down that Obama sees Islam as the next civil rights movement.
+I really think deep down that Obama sees Islam as the next civil rights movement.

-Because there are so many powerful forces, even though they're smaller, arrayed against them.
+He sees Islam as a gigantic, yet minority movement because there are so many powerful forces, even though they're smaller, arrayed against them.

 He wants to be seen as having ushered in a new era of Muslim acceptance in our society and around the globe.